How to Scrape YellowPages.com

 }

-We can see that now our scraper generates product information and a list of variant data points where each contains price and it's own ASIN identifier.
+We can see that now our scraper generates product information and a list of variant data points where each contains price and its own ASIN identifier.

-We can see that just like for product information all we need is the ASIN identifier to find the review page of a product.
+We can see that just like for product information, all we need is the ASIN identifier to find the review page of a product.
 Let's add this logic to our scraper:

 from typing_extensions import TypedDict